Plazide/cms-module-client/README.md

 # CMS Module Client
 An editor for html pages.
 This is the client side part of the JS CMS module tool.
 It lets you edit a webpage in a WYSIWYG way.
-Together with the Server side module, it creates nicely integrated content management system for Node JS.
+Together with the server side module, it creates nicely integrated content management system for Node JS.

 ## Installation
 To install this package, simply run: